ambertide/datalite/README.md

 The last helper method, `fetch_if(class_, condition)` fetches all the records of type `class_` that fit a certain condition.
 Here conditions must be written is SQL syntax.
+Be careful about the string espacially.